SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/file-analysis4.png">

-When the updates have been applied successfully and dependent on the update being applied, the **Rep** field will be blank, which indicates replication of the update in Teams is complete, and the **Status** field records the update as 'Successful' and all other fields are refreshed.
+When the updates have been applied successfully and dependent on the update being applied, the **Sync** field will be blank, which indicates synchronization of the update in Teams is complete, and the **Status** field records the update as 'Successful' and all other fields are refreshed.

 <img src="https://github.com/SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/blob/main/assets/file-analysis5.png">